minima52/digital-garden/_pages/meta.md

 This website is built using individual pages that exist in folders on my PC.
 I have limited knowledge and skills in web development, but was able to get the install the template and get the website up and running using both these helpful walkthoughs:

 - [Setting up your own digital garden with Jekyll](https://maximevaillancourt.com/blog/setting-up-your-own-digital-garden-with-jekyll)
-- [Obsidian-Jekyll Walkthrough Guide](https://refinedmind.co/obsidian-jekyll-workflow) (used VS Code instead of Atom)
+- [Obsidian-Jekyll Walkthrough Guide](https://refinedmind.co/obsidian-jekyll-workflow) (used Visual Studio Code instead of Atom)

 ### Resources